 "Setting off a dazzling array of

 fireworks!
-I thought Tal was simply trying to confuse the issue."
+I thought Tal was simply

 - GM R.J.
 Fischer.